castep-docs/castep-docs/docs/documentation/Input_Files/cell_file.md

 ```

 Each of the first three lines contains 3 entries representing a row of
 a $3\times3$ array.
+These represent the rotation matrix of the
-These represent one symmetry rotation.
-The three
+symmetry expressed in the Cartesian XYZ frame.
+The three entries on
-entries on the following line contain the translation associated with
+the following line contain the translation associated with this
-this rotation.
+rotation expressed as fractions of the cell vector.

 ### Constraints ###